 Quantitative Research Methods for STEM Education Scholars Program

-The University of Maryland, College Park, presents the NSF-funded Quantitative Research Methods for STEM Education Scholars Program (NSF QRM Scholars Program).
+Welcome to the NSF-funded Quantitative Research Methods for STEM Education Scholars Program (NSF QRM Scholars Program)

 Throughout the year, Scholars will design and implement a study of their choice with the support of their quantitative mentor and a content area mentor proposed by the Scholar.
 At the culmination of the program, Scholars will attend a day-long Capstone Conference to share their work.